-I am an aspiring Cognitive Computational Neuroscientist.
+I am an (aspiring) Cognitive Computational Neuroscientist.

-PhD in Computational Neuroscience, (expected) 2024
+PhD in Computational Neuroscience, 2019-2025

 Hebrew University of Jerusalem (ELSC)

-BSc in Mathematics, 2011
+BSc in Mathematics, 2008-2011

 Bar-Ilan University